 There are a variety of video game emulators for PC that are dedicated to emulating various consoles from...
 Read more

 Android Emulators let you enjoy all of Android without leaving a hole in your pocket.
 Nonetheless not all emulators are created equal; they vary in terms of features and specifications.

 Let’s look at the advantages first to sort of give you an idea of what you can expect from an emulator.

-1. Run stock Android on a PC, Mac Or Linux
+1. Run stock Android on a Windows PC, macOS or Linux

 2. Select any Android version, past or present

-You can select any Android version (Lollipop, Marshmallow or classic Gingerbread).
-Since the emulator is just a software running on your system, you’re open to select and use any Android release.
+You can select any Android version; since the emulator is just software running on your system, you’re open to select and use any Android release.